How to Clean & Season Cast Iron Pans

 What kinds of oils can you use to season a cast iron pan?

 When it comes to choosing the type of oil for seasoning cast iron, there are actually a lot of options.
-Virtually any kind of oil can be used.
+Virtually any kind of oil can be used, but some are much better than others.
 While you can use bacon grease or lard, some research has shown that oils with lower levels of saturated fat are more prone to polymerization (that fancy term I described before) so they will do better on your pan.
-Thus, it is better to choose a vegetable based oil.
+Thus, it is better to choose a vegetable-based oil.
 Simple canola or vegetable oil or vegetable shortening will work fairly well.
 That said, one of the most high recommended types of oil is grapeseed oil.
 It has a low saturated fat content, a high smoke point, and isn’t unreasonably priced.

 For a comparison of oil types for cast iron, check out this experiment on thekitchn.com

 Another ingredient that has shown to be valuable for cast iron conditioning is beeswax.
 This is because beeswax can help to create a barrier that keeps water way from your cast iron.
 It can be especially useful if you store your pans for a while in between uses.
 We prefer to blend beeswax with other oils to get the benefits of both and use more oil than wax.
 We primarily use our homemade beeswax cast iron seasoning (available on etsy).

 To season your cast iron pan, you will basically warm it up, apply your oil of choice, then warm it up more and leave in the oven for 30-60 minutes.
 Allow to cool in the oven then remove and cool completely.
 Instructions are provided below.
 This process can be done multiple times with a new pan to start building your layer of seasoning.
 With an older pan, it is something you want to do a couple of times a year (if you use your pan regularly) to address any unevenness or loss of seasoning.

 How to Season a Cast Iron Pan